-Every year on January 2nd ticket regulations and prices are reviewed and regularly child fare rules and options are tinkered around with as well as the adjustments to prices.
+Every year on January 2, ticket regulations and prices are reviewed and regularly child fare rules and options are tinkered around with as well as the adjustments to prices.

-At one extreme your child may travel free everywhere, at the other end of the spectrum if unprepared you may end up paying adult fares – so its worthwhile making sure you understand the subject.
+At one extreme your child may travel free everywhere, at the other end of the spectrum if unprepared you may end up paying adult fares – so it's worthwhile making sure you understand the subject.

 Children under five can travel free at any time on all public transport without a ticket as long as they are accompanied by an adult with a valid ticket.

-Under-11's can travel free at any time on London's buses and trams without a ticket.
+Under-11s can travel free at any time on London's buses and trams without a ticket.

 They can also travel free at any time on the Tube, London Overground and DLR (Docklands Light Railway) when they are travelling with an adult who has a valid ticket.
 Up to 4 children under 11 years old accompanied by a paying adult travel free on the London Underground.

 On trains in the London area run by the national railways children between 5 and 15 need a child ticket.
 Most visitors do not use train services run by the national rail companies as they are essentially commuter services from the suburbs.

 You can buy child rate Travelcards and single one-way child tickets on the Underground, railways and DLR, but not the buses.

-For most visitors staying in London for 2 weeks or less with children between 11 and 15 the ticket of choice is an adult Oyster Card loaded with a Young Persons Discount.
+For most visitors staying in London for 2 weeks or less with children between 11 and 15 the ticket of choice is an adult Oyster card loaded with a Young Persons Discount.